spudz68/Custom-Spawns-Chernarus-MBM-Apocalypse-Truck-Mod-/README.md

 # Custom-Spawns-Chernarus-MBM-Apocalypse-Truck-Mod-
-XML files for Chernarus  DayZ Map.
+XML Snippets for Chernarus DayZ Map.

+MBM Apocalypse Truck Mod Created by mebrad.
+Simply download the zip file, extract the file.
+Qpen with text editor, merge files with the files on your server.

+Enjoy,
+spudz68.